-LSU Finishes #11 in Nation in Final DIrector's Cup Standings for 2018-19
+LSU Finishes #11 in Nation in Final Director's Cup Standings for 2018-19

 Latest Weather Blog

-LSU Finishes #11 in Nation in Final DIrector's Cup Standings for 2018-19
+LSU Finishes #11 in Nation in Final Director's Cup Standings for 2018-19

 BATON ROUGE – A national runner-up finish in gymnastics and third place national finishes in men’s indoor track and field, women’s outdoor track and field and beach volleyball, helped propel LSU to a No. 11 finish in the Learfield IMG Directors’ Cup for the 2018-19 athletic season.